 Student Support Services for Students

-Students with disabilities will continue to receive instructional minutes and services as provided for in the individualized education plan.
-However, the delivery of these services may look different in the case of extended school closures.
+Students with disabilities who choose adapted learning will continue to receive instructional minutes and services as provided for in the individualized education plan.
+However, the delivery of these services may look different through adapted learning than when taking part in in-person learning.

 Special educators will partner with their general education teachers to support the delivery of instruction.
 Special educators may:

 - Work one-on-one with students via Zoom or other platforms for specific skill development or to assist in supporting work assigned through general education

 - Create videos for students and parents regarding specific skills, walking them through how to do certain tasks